-The main work of the May exchange will take place in Iowa City and at the University of Iowa, the home to the International Writing Program as well as the Iowa Writers’ Workshop, the Nonfiction Writing Program, the Playwrights’ Workshop, the Iowa Summer Writing Festival, and the Center for the Book.
+The main work of the May exchange took place in Iowa City and at the University of Iowa, the home to the International Writing Program as well as the Iowa Writers’ Workshop, the Nonfiction Writing Program, the Playwrights’ Workshop, the Iowa Summer Writing Festival, and the Center for the Book.
 In 2008, UNESCO designated this busy, picturesque college town with its bookstores, coffee houses, movie theaters, clubs and shops as a “City of Literature,” and included in its Creative Cities network.

 Western China (June 24-July 9)

 The Chinese portion of the program began with visits to Beijing and Shanghai.
 The site for the main collaborative activities in Western China was Kunming, the beautiful “Spring City” where for a millennium traders and spiritual travelers, artists and explorers have met and mingled.